apache/trafficserver/doc/developer-guide/api/functions/TSContScheduleOnPool.en.rst

 Note that the TSContSchedule() family of API shall only be called from an ATS EThread.
 Calling it from raw non-EThreads can result in unpredictable behavior.

+Note that some times if the TASK threads are not ready when you schedule a "contp" on the  ``TS_THREAD_POOL_TASK`` then the "contp" could end up being executed in a ``ET_NET`` thread instead, more likely this is not what you want.
+To avoid this you can use the ``TS_LIFECYCLE_TASK_THREADS_READY_HOOK`` to make sure that the task threads have been started when you schedule a "contp".
+You can refer to :func:`TSLifecycleHookAdd` for more details.

 Example Scenarios
 =================